 Each pair of registers for channel 0 and channel 1 comprises a 16-bit register with the upper 8 bits for channel 0 and the lower 8 bits for channel 1, so they can be accessed together by word access.
 (Access is not divided into two 8-bit accesses.)

-Certain of the channel X and channel Y registers are assigned to the same address.
+In the H8S/2148 Group, certain of the channel X and channel Y registers are assigned to the same address.
 The TMRX/Y bit in TCONRS determines which register is accessed.

 12.2.1 Timer Counter (TCNT)